Bayesian uncertainty-aware deep learning with noisy labels: Tackling annotation ambiguity in EEG seizure detection: Results

 Finally, we also report the cases in which the seizure class is under-sampled at rates of 10\% (under 0.1) and 30\% (under 0.3).
-Once again, the cases with 50\% under-sampling is provided in the appendix.
 Under-segmentation reflects a scenario where clinicians may not fully mark the seizure duration.
-Hence, the main challenge for the deep networks is to learn seizure characteristics with fewer samples, even under low SNR conditions.
-BUNDL effectively maintains sensitivity even as training label noise increases from 10\% to 30\%, showing a significant improvement compared to baseline methods and CEL while maintaining comparable latency and FPR levels.
-In contrast, both SelfAdapt and CEL exhibit a substantial drop in sensitivity as label noise levels increase.
-While NAL shows improvement, it is not significantly better than CEL.
+Hence, the main challenge for the deep networks is to learn seizure characteristics with fewer samples BUNDL effectively maintains sensitivity even as training label noise increases from 10\% to 30\%, showing a significant improvement compared to baseline methods and CEL while maintaining comparable latency and FPR.
+In contrast, both SelfAdapt and CEL show a substantial drop in sensitivity as label noise levels increase, where the improvement seen with NAL over CEL is not significant.